Klemens von Metternich: Eastern Question revisited and peace in Europe

-Metternich had long predicted a new crisis in the East, and when the Second Turko-Egyptian War broke out in 1839 he was anxious to re-establish Austria's diplomatic credentials.
-He quickly gathered representatives in Vienna, whence on 27 July they issued a communiqué to Constantinople pledging support.
+Metternich had long predicted a new crisis in the East, and when the Egyptian-Ottoman War broke out in 1839 he was anxious to re-establish Austria's diplomatic credentials.
+He quickly gathered representatives in Vienna, whence on 27 July they issued a communiqué to Istanbul pledging support.
 However, Tsar Nicholas sent Metternich a message from St Petersburg challenging Vienna's claim to diplomatic centrality.
 Metternich worked so furiously that he fell ill, spending the next five weeks resting at Johannisberg.
 The Austrians lost the initiative, and Metternich had to accept that London would be the new centre of negotiations over the Eastern Question.
 Just three weeks after its creation, Metternich's European League of Great Powers (his diplomatic response to aggressive moves by French Prime Minister Adolphe Thiers) had become a mere curiosity.
 Little, too, was heard of his proposals to hold a congress in Germany.
 A separate attempt to strengthen the influence of ambassadors stationed in Vienna was also rejected.
 This set the tone for the rest of Metternich's chancellorship.
 His illness had, it seemed to others, broken his love of being in office.
 Over the next decade, his wife prepared quietly for his retirement or death in office.
 Metternich's work during the early 1840s was dominated again by Hungary and, more generally, questions of national identity within the diverse Austrian Empire.
 Here, Metternich "showed [moments of] acute perception".
 His Hungarian proposals came far too late, however, as Lajos Kossuth had already led the rise of strong Hungarian nationalism.
 Metternich's support for other nationalities was patchy since he only opposed those that threatened the unity of the Empire.